Many people who get migraines experience worsening symptoms during extreme weather changes, hot or humid weather, or changes in barometric pressure

-By Dr. Hida Nierenburg, Director of Headache Medicine, Nuvance Health
+By Hida Nierenburg, MD, Neurology and Headache Medicine, Nuvance Health

-If you are living with migraines, you have probably noticed that certain triggers bring on the debilitating headaches.
-Common triggers include dehydration, hunger, lack of sleep, certain beverages or foods, stress and even weather changes.
+If you are living with migraines, you have probably noticed that certain triggers can bring on these debilitating headaches.
+Common triggers include dehydration, hunger, lack of sleep, certain beverages or foods, stress — and even weather changes.

-According to the American Migraine Foundation, over a third of people with migraine report that certain kinds of weather patterns sometimes trigger their migraines.
-In particular, people with episodic and chronic migraine consistently report worsening migraine symptoms with extreme weather changes, hot or humid weather and changes in barometric pressure.
+According to the American Migraine Foundation, more than one-third of people with migraines report that certain kinds of weather patterns sometimes trigger their migraines.
+In particular, people with episodic and chronic migraine consistently report worsening migraine symptoms with extreme weather changes, hot or humid weather, and changes in barometric pressure.

-However, researchers have been unable to find sufficient scientific evidence that identifies a clear correlation between migraine and weather.
-Despite this, many headache specialists recognize weather factors mentioned as potential migraine triggers.
+If you are one of these people, rest assured that many headache specialists recognize weather factors as potential migraine triggers.
+Although, researchers have been unable to find sufficient scientific evidence that identifies a clear correlation between migraine and weather.

 Researchers are studying the correlation between migraine and weather